FAQs

 What kind of facility are you?

 We are an Intermediate Care Facility (ICF) which means we provide at least eight hours of nursing supervision per day.
-We help residents with a myriad of tasks including but not limited to: getting dressed or undressed, bathing and showering, daily hygiene, using the restroom, moving around the facility, laundry, housekeeping, transportation to and from appointments (if the family is unable,) and reminders to take medications.
+We help residents with a myriad of tasks including but not limited to: getting dressed or undressed, bathing and showering, daily hygiene, using the restroom, moving around the facility, laundry, housekeeping, and reminders to take medications.
 We provide medical, pharmacy, and dietary services.

 How is your inspection success with the state?